-- JUST Community: JUST will invest in 20,000 female entrepreneurs to build wealthier, more financially resilient communities across Texas by increasing their ownership opportunities.
+- JUST: JUST will invest in 20,000 female entrepreneurs to build wealthier, more financially resilient communities across Texas by increasing their ownership opportunities.

-- Merit America: The Lone STARS project will build new pathways to upwardly mobile careers for talented, low-wage Texans without bachelor’s degrees, focusing on underrepresented minorities.
-Key partners include Jobs for the Future, Opportunity @ Work and College Promise.
+- Merit America: Merit America will build new pathways to upwardly mobile careers for talented, low-wage Texans without bachelor’s degrees, focusing on underrepresented minorities.

 - Texas Water Trade: Texas Water Trade’s project Clean Water for All Texans proposes a nonprofit water service provider that would deliver clean water to households most in need by deploying affordable onsite water treatment systems through a trained workforce.
 Key Partners include the University of Texas at El Paso, Columbia University, and Antelope Water Management.

-- William Marsh Rice University, Baker Institute for Public Policy: William Marsh Rice University, Rice University’s Baker Institute for Public Policy – Center for Energy Studies will transform the environment through implementation of a soil carbon storage market, while growing new economic opportunities, soil health and ecosystem restoration benefits for Texans.
+- Rice University’s Baker Institute for Public Policy: Rice University’s Baker Institute Center for Energy Studies will transform the environment by implementing a soil carbon storage market — growing new economic opportunities, soil health and ecosystem restoration benefits for Texans.

 Lyda Hill Philanthropies and Lever for Change are calling on additional philanthropists to join our efforts to fully fund all five of the finalists that were identified during this competition.
 Interested donors may contact Dana Rice, our Vice President of Philanthropy.